SkyCity Entertainment Group: Australia

 In February 2024, SkyCity Entertainment Group announced to the market that an agreement was reached with AUSTRAC.
 SkyCity Entertainment Group and AUSTRAC jointly notified the Federal Court of Australia the agreement, and the company also announced an accounting provision of A$73 million in relation to the civil penalty and associated legal costs.

+On 7 June 2024, the Federal Court of Australia ordered SkyCity Adelaide Pty Ltd to pay a $67 million civil penalty for contraventions of the AML/CTF Act, as well as AUSTRAC's costs.

 New Zealand

 In December 2023, SkyCity Entertainment Group found itself under scrutiny in New Zealand when the Department of Internal Affairs (DIA), its regulatory body, initiated civil penalty proceedings.
 The proceedings were against SkyCity Casino Management Limited, a subsidiary of the group, for alleged violations of the New Zealand Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).
 The company, in conjunction with DIA, estimated that the maximum liability in relation to the claims would be NZ$8 million, although the case is ongoing.

 Host Responsibility Allegations

 In New Zealand and South Australia, casinos are required to adhere to a set of guidelines known as "Host Responsibility".
 This involves a commitment to customer care, with a focus on preventing and minimizing harm related to gambling.